codepath/android_guides/Setting-up-Travis-CI.md

 ### Setup

 You simply need to create a `.travis.yml` file in the root directory.
-The simplest configuration to install the Build Tools and Android SDK 23.
+The simplest configuration to install the Build Tools and Android SDK 24.
 You can launch the [[Gradle wrapper|Getting Started with Gradle]] to build and run emulator tests.
+Make sure the `tools` line is first to ensure that Build Tools (esp for versions above API 24)

 ```yaml
 language: android